operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 	});
 	```

-	Because the events connect, discovered and disconnected should happen sequentially when the previous event is done, we will use the npm module `async` to deal with callbacks.
+	Because the events 'connect', 'discovered' and 'disconnected' should happen sequentially when the previous event is done, we will use the npm module `async` to deal with callbacks.

-- Read the IR Temperature once between the events discovered and disconnected:
+- Read the IR Temperature once between the events 'discovered' and 'disconnected':

 	```js
 	...